sayantanm19/text-bin-nodejs/README.md

 Other developer dependencies include:

 - nodemon - to auto-reload the server after changes
-- Request - used for populating the database for test use
+- request - used for populating the database for test use

 ### Installation